 - Stow-Away - Sci-fi drama that wrapped mid 2019.

-- Love Life - A slice of life romantic Netflix mini-series where Anna plays the leading role.
+- Love Life - A slice of life romantic HBO Max mini-series where Anna plays the leading role.

 - Dummy - Quibi series.